Xamla/Rosvita.SampleDevice/README.md

 This sample shows the .NET Core parts of a fictive sensor device (a scale) for [Rosvita](http://www.rosvita.com/).
 The device has a configuration which is editable from inside Rosvita and generates a launch file and system monitoring configuration.
-Additonally it provides three simple modules (RequestWeight, Tare, Calibrate) for the Rosvita Workflow editor which call custom ROS services.
+Additionally it provides three simple modules (RequestWeight, Tare, Calibrate) for the Rosvita Workflow editor which call custom ROS services.

 All required Xamla nuget packages are part of this repository and can be found in the